-The information to be shown is collected from all agenda files, the files listed in the variable org-agenda-files1.
+The information to be shown is normally collected from all agenda files, the files listed in the variable org-agenda-files1.
+If a directory is part of this list, all files with the extension '.org' in this directory will be part of the list.

 Thus even if you only work with a single Org-mode file, this file should be put into that list2.
 You can customize org-agenda-files, but the easiest way to maintain it is through the following commands

-- C-c [Add current file to the list of agenda files.
+C-c [Add current file to the list of agenda files.
 The file is added to the front of the list.
 If it was already in the list, it is moved to the front.
-With prefix arg, file is added/moved to the end. - C-c] Remove current file from the list of agenda files. - С-,
+With prefix arg, file is added/moved to the end.

+C-c] Remove current file from the list of agenda files.